mozilla/popcorn-js/readme.txt

 * Project page: https://wiki.mozilla.org/PopcornOpenVideoAPI

-* Source code on Github: https://github.com/mozilla/popcorn-js/
+* Source code on Github: https://github.com/annasob/popcorn-js/

 ## What does the OpenMap plugin add? ##
-You can add markers at any point during the video's runtime.
-For example, you can map places you've traveled as you talk about them in a video, or give a "top 10" places to go in your city, revealing each point one by one along with your video..
+You can add clickable markers with custom icons

 As an alternative to Google Maps, the OpenMap plugin offers: